nils-wisiol/django-rest-boilerplate/README.md

 After successfully obtaining the LE certificate, it will be placed in PEM format in `/etc/letsencrypt/live/example.dedyn.io/` and needs to be moved to the location specified above in `.env`.
 (Be sure to use `fullchain.pem` as most clients will otherwise not accept the certificate.)

-As dedyn.io currently does not support issuance of certificates for subdomains, we recommend using the (then invalid) `MAIN.cer` also for `www.cer`.
+As dedyn.io currently does not support issuance of certificates for subdomains, we recommend using the (then invalid) main certificate also for the www subdomain.
 This will result in a security warning when browsing to www.`BOILERPLATE_DOMAIN`.
-(However, nginx will not start without a certificate file for www.)
+(However, the www container will fall back to self-signed certificates when you do not provide a certificate for every domain.)

 ## Getting Help
 Any Django questions are best answered by [their documentation and support channels](https://docs.djangoproject.com/en/1.11/).
+If there is anything related directly to this project, please open an issue or pull request on GitHub.

 ## Security Updates
 This projects contains Django 1.11 LTS, which will receive mainstream updates until December 2017 and